Published on 24th May 2019

 As it turned out Elehia, the “disappearing album” ( nothing lost in translation here, I just kept misplacing it 😉 ), contained several delightful tracks.
 Mainman, acoustic guitarist and vocalist Vladimir Agafonkin possess an engaging and warm voice and his melodies and hook-lines are strong and memorable.
 The heaviness in the music is well balanced by the more delicate passages.
 The drawbacks I found with Elehia were that a couple of the tracks were a tad too long and one-paced, and the production was somewhat lacklustre.
 However I concluded my review of Elehia by saying – “I will certainly be keeping an ear open for this band…”

 What’s immediately evident, even from the opening string ensemble, is that the production values have stepped up a few echelons.
-A shrewd and essential move really, as Obiymy Doschu’s music was pretty much ‘full on’ on Elehia, and here on Coh, they have stepped up the ante somewhat.
+A shrewd and essential move really, as Obiymy Doschu’s music was pretty much ‘full on’ on Elehia, and here on Son (Coh), they have ramped up the ante somewhat.
 Reading through the online notes this becomes more transparent as the band have enlisted The Pineapple Thief’s Bruce Soord (mixing) and Steve Kitch (mastering).

 Album opener, Ostannya Myt’ reaffirms the Obiymy Doschu sound, and then quickly shifts up several gears.
 As the haunting strings subside I am reminded of Vladimir Agafonkin’s keen ear for a good melody line, which he delivers warmly and in his native tongue.
 Ballsy metallic riffing, embedded in rich layers of strings moves the track along, adding both bite and warmth.
 Notable across this opening statement is saxophonist Boris Khodorkovskiy who turns in some scintillating passages.